Date of Award:

 The results are explored in comparison to the clutter matched filter (CMF), a standard spectral technique, and to several supervised machine learning techniques.
 The results show a great improvement of SIDE over these other techniques, in some cases showing the poorest performance of the SIDE filter being much better than the CMF at its best.

 Grant, Cameron S., "Incorporating Spatial Information into Gas Plume Detection in Hyperspectral Imagery" (2010).
 All Graduate Theses and Dissertations.
-Paper 823.
+823.